- Special Counsel

 Through his studies and varied work experiences, Kent brings a down-to-earth, commercial, and pragmatic approach to clients’ opportunities and challenges.

-Rachel is a lawyer at Batch Mewing Lawyers.
-She recently completed a Bachelor of Laws (Honours) and Bachelor of Business (Public Relations) at the Queensland University of Technology.
+Rachel is an associate at Batch Mewing Lawyers.
+She holds dual degrees in Laws (Honours) and Business (Public Relations) from the Queensland University of Technology.

 Before coming to Batch Mewing Lawyers, Rachel worked primarily in family law at a Brisbane law firm.
 During her time in the Employment, Industrial Relations and Safety team at Batch Mewing Lawyers, Rachel has developed a keen interest in employment law.